 The Office of Academic Affairs is committed to diversity and inclusion as guiding principles.
-One key way is by supporting affinity groups on campus with the Faculty Development Fellow acting as a liaison to Academic Affairs, providing access to modest funds, and offering logistical support or strategic guidance as desired.
+One key way is by supporting affinity groups on campus with the Associate Vice President for Faculty Affairs and Diversity acting as a liaison to Academic Affairs, providing access to modest funds, and offering logistical support or strategic guidance as feasible or desired.

 Affinity groups can play an important role in fostering an inclusive campus environment, including contributing to efforts to:

 - foster inclusion and community through a support network of mentors, allies, and peers;

 - educate the broader campus community on a minority group’s perspectives and concerns; and